TBD54566975/web5-go/jws/README.md

 }
 ```

-## Detatched Content
+## Detached Content

-returning a JWS with detatched content can be done like so:
+returning a JWS with detached content can be done like so:

 ```go
 package main